Skip to Content

 Grammar rules when describing body parts in Spanish

-Even if you are talking about two body parts in one sentence, make sure to always bring the definite article along.
+Even if you’re mentioning multiple body parts in one sentence, be sure to include the definite article each time:

 Body parts Phrases in Spanish